-Linux and Unix slogin command
+Linux slogin command

 ssh (the SSH client) is a program for logging into a remote machine and executing commands.
 It is intended to replace rlogin and rsh, and provide secure encrypted communications between two untrusted hosts over an insecure network.
 X11 connections and arbitrary TCP ports can also be forwarded over the secure channel.